dmbarbour/wikilon/docs/ABCRT.md

             index1: encoding (c, b) pairs
                 skip forward c characters by skipping b bytes small values of c,b : range 1..256
-                invariant: b/4 ≤ c ≤ b

             index2: encoding (c, b, i) triples
-                skip forward c characters by skipping b bytes also skips forward i pairs in index1 large values of c,b: range 1..65536
+                skip forward c characters by skipping b bytes skip corresponds to i pairs in index1 large values of c,b: range 1..65536
                 small values of i: 1..256
-                invariant: b/4 ≤ c ≤ b

 Texts don't have array semantics.
 Updates to a character may require inserting or removing bytes from the utf-8 representation.
 The index is limited to a linear factor: this two-layer index allows us to index and slice texts up to 10000 times faster than scanning it character by character.
-The index has an asymptotic overhead of only 0.8%.
+The index has an asymptotic overhead of 0.8%.

 This should be sufficient in practice, e.g. for texts up to twenty megabytes.
 I would strongly recommend developers model finger-tree ropes and leverage stowage long before reaching that limit.

-Conveniently, appending texts can be modeled by appending each array.
+Conveniently, appending texts can be modeled trivially by appending each array.
 Logical reversal requires special attention: we reverse each array, but when reading from a reversed 'utf8 binary' we must parse our utf8 binary backwards.
-We could just make a parser that doesn't care about direction.
+(Or write a UTF-8 parser that works in both directions.)

 ### Large Value Stowage

+I will use 64-bit identifiers for stowed values.
+This includes space for tag bits for information that may be useful prior to loading the data: substructural attributes, maybe a rough size estimate, possible support for external binaries (see external resources, below).
+Addresses are not reused once allocated.
+Structure sharing will be supported via a hash-based reverse lookup.

+Major aspects for stowage: getting a value in, getting a value back out, and possible cache and GC interactions.

 *Aside:* We can inject refcts for stowed objects as we reconstruct them.
 This is easy because we know our affine and relevant properties for the stowed values holistically.
 We can easily compute this information more precisely during reconstruction.

 ### Pending Computations

+For par-seq parallelism.
+Maybe laziness, though I'm not sure there.

 ### Sealed Values

 ### Blocks, Fixpoints, Compiled Code

-### Big Integers
+### Numbers other than Small Integers

+ABC is required to support arbitrary precision integers.
+Additionally, we might want to try to model fixed-width types (via accelerators).
+And possible support for unboxed arrays.

 ### External Resources